-The licenseStatus filter is made up of 4 sub-values: activated, blacklisted, expired and whitelisted.
+The licenseStatus filter is made up of 4 sub-values: activated, blocked, expired and allowed.
 These are presented as boolean values.

 Unlike other filters, this filter is presented as an array of JSON objects.
 Each object can contain a subset (or all) of these 4 boolean values.